 This is a delicious sweet bread for breakfast toast.
 First, I recommend spreading sugar-free chia seed am on top or simply butter.
 Also, you can toast the slices to add a little crispiness!

-Finally, you can serve this bread as a snack.
-One slice with a cup of tea is delicious for a friend’s tea party.
+Finally, you can serve this bread as a breakfast bread.
+One slice with a cup of my bulletproof coffee for breakfast is delicious to start the day.

 More keto sweet bread recipe